ourfriendselectric/golden-robot-records/_social-family-records/hayley-jensen.md

 "*Making music and performing is all I ever wanted to do.
 As far back as I can remember I was always whistling, harmonizing and making up melodies.
 I grew up listening mostly to Country-pop music like Shania Twain, Jewel, Sarah McLachlan, and my parents’ favourites, Fleetwood Mac and The Eagles, but I loved all types.
 I dreamed that one day I would be the superstar in the music video shows and got up early every weekend to watch them and imagine it was me.
 Then a little show called Idol emerged, and ignited a fire within*."

 Since Idol, she has worked tirelessly and forged a successful career in the music industry.
-From starting her own label, performing for the Prime Minister, mentoring aspiring artists in the Solomon Islands, to entertaining coalition forces in the Middle East with the Australian Defence Force, she has certainly covered some ground!
+From starting her own label, performing for the Prime Minister, mentoring aspiring artists in the Solomon Islands, to entertaining coalition forces in the Middle East with the Australian Defence Force, she has certainly covered some ground\!
 Not to mention the thousands of shows and high profile corporate gigs she’s performed at or hosted across the country.

-Over the past decade or so, Hayley has worked with some of the top producers in music, and in 2006 released her debut EP ‘Alive’ which hit #2 in Australian Independent Records (AIR) charts & #20 on the ARIA Australasian Singles charts.
+Over the past decade or so, Hayley has worked with some of the top producers in music, and in 2006 released her debut EP ‘Alive’ which hit \#2 in Australian Independent Records (AIR) charts & \#20 on the ARIA Australasian Singles charts.
 Hayley’s debut album ‘Note to Self’, was brought to life by an ARIA & Golden Guitar winning producer and released in 2007.

 Follow up singles ‘Stronger’ & ‘Waste Away’ both experienced successful national radio campaigns and the music videos were broadcast nationally on ‘Video Hits’ and ‘Rage’ music TV shows.